eHealth (NASDAQ:EHTH) Releases FY 2021 Earnings Guidance

-eHealth (NASDAQ:EHTH) issued an update on its FY 2021 earnings guidance on Monday morning.
+eHealth (NASDAQ:EHTH) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $-1.130-$-0.450 for the period, compared to the Thomson Reuters consensus estimate of $2.910.
 The company issued revenue guidance of $535 million-$575 million, compared to the consensus revenue estimate of $690.74 million.

-eHealth (NASDAQ:EHTH) last released its quarterly earnings data on Monday, November 8th.
-The financial services provider reported ($1.78) earnings per share for the quarter, missing the consensus estimate of ($1.09) by ($0.69). eHealth had a negative net margin of 2.10% and a negative return on equity of 1.28%.
-The company had revenue of $63.90 million for the quarter, compared to analysts’ expectations of $94.20 million.
-During the same period in the previous year, the firm earned ($0.60) earnings per share.
-The firm’s revenue for the quarter was down 32.2% on a year-over-year basis.
-As a group, equities analysts forecast that eHealth will post -1.99 earnings per share for the current fiscal year.
+EHTH has been the subject of several analyst reports.
+Truist Securities decreased their target price on shares of eHealth from $100.00 to $40.00 and set a buy rating for the company in a research note on Tuesday, November 9th.
+Craig Hallum cut shares of eHealth from a buy rating to a hold rating and decreased their target price for the company from $75.00 to $33.00 in a research note on Tuesday, November 9th.
+TheStreet cut shares of eHealth from a c rating to a d+ rating in a research note on Monday, November 8th.
+Zacks Investment Research cut shares of eHealth from a hold rating to a strong sell rating in a research note on Tuesday, November 16th.
+Finally, Credit Suisse Group decreased their target price on shares of eHealth from $59.00 to $45.00 and set an outperform rating for the company in a research note on Wednesday, November 10th.
+One analyst has rated the stock with a sell rating, five have assigned a hold rating and six have given a buy rating to the company’s stock.
+According to MarketBeat, the stock has a consensus rating of Hold and a consensus target price of $56.00.

-In related news, Director Dale B. Wolf bought 24,000 shares of the company’s stock in a transaction that occurred on Thursday, November 11th.
-The stock was purchased at an average price of $29.97 per share, for a total transaction of $719,280.00.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, Director Dale B. Wolf bought 3,000 shares of the company’s stock in a transaction that occurred on Monday, November 15th.
-The shares were bought at an average price of $27.67 per share, with a total value of $83,010.00.
+In related news, CRO Timothy C. Hannan sold 4,181 shares of the business’s stock in a transaction dated Thursday, November 11th.
+The stock was sold at an average price of $29.39, for a total value of $122,879.59.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Dale B. Wolf purchased 24,000 shares of the company’s stock in a transaction that occurred on Thursday, November 11th.
+The stock was bought at an average cost of $29.97 per share, with a total value of $719,280.00.
 The disclosure for this purchase can be found here.
-Over the last quarter, insiders acquired 32,500 shares of company stock valued at $962,835.
-Company insiders own 5.00% of the company’s stock.
+In the last three months, insiders bought 32,500 shares of company stock valued at $962,835.
+5.00% of the stock is currently owned by company insiders.

-An institutional investor recently raised its position in eHealth stock.
-Morgan Stanley boosted its holdings in shares of eHealth, Inc. (NASDAQ:EHTH) by 113.1% during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 242,024 shares of the financial services provider’s stock after purchasing an additional 128,438 shares during the quarter.
-Morgan Stanley owned about 0.92% of eHealth worth $14,135,000 as of its most recent SEC filing.
-Institutional investors own 93.40% of the company’s stock.
+A hedge fund recently raised its stake in eHealth stock.
+Morgan Stanley grew its holdings in shares of eHealth, Inc. (NASDAQ:EHTH) by 113.1% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 242,024 shares of the financial services provider’s stock after acquiring an additional 128,438 shares during the quarter.
+Morgan Stanley owned 0.92% of eHealth worth $14,135,000 at the end of the most recent quarter.
+93.40% of the stock is owned by hedge funds and other institutional investors.

 eHealth, Inc engages in the provision of Internet-based health insurance agency services for individuals, families, and small businesses.
 It operates through the following segments: Medicare and Individual, Family, and Small Business.
 The Medicare segment consists primarily of commissions earned from sale of Medicare-related health insurance plans.